Factor Investing with Don Calcagni – Part 1

 Doug Fabian: Are there techniques and strategies to enhance your investment returns?
 Yes, there are.
 Today we’re going to introduce you to factor investing on the podcast with Mercer Advisors’ Chief Investment Officer, Don Calcagni.
 He will explain how to use factor strategies in your portfolio.

-Doug Fabian: Welcome to the Science of Economic Freedom.
+Doug: Welcome to The Science of Economic Freedom.
 I’m your host, Doug Fabian.
-This podcast is all about helping you achieve your financial dreams.
-We call that economic freedom.
+This podcast is about helping you achieve your financial dreams – we call that economic freedom.
 This program is about your journey to achieve economic freedom for yourself and your loved ones.
 Today we want to help you identify your next step on that journey.

 Before we get into today’s program, let me ask you a question.
 Are you a VIP member at thescienceofeconomicfreedom.com?
 VIP status gives you access to all of our special reports, tools, and resources.
 In addition, anytime we publish a new episode, we will notify you via email.
 I encourage you to sign up for VIP status at thescienceofeconomicfreedom.com.
 It is absolutely free.

-Doug Fabian: When it comes to our actually investment strategies, what makes our approach unique?
+Doug Fabian: When it comes to our actual investment strategies, what makes our approach unique?